NMProgram/DapperTransactionBuilder/README.md

 # Introduction
-This Project, **DapperBuilder**, is a light-weight tool that allows you to create CRUD queries or Select queries using the `Dapper` NuGet Package's extension methods.
+This Project, **DapperTransactionBuilder**, is a light-weight tool that allows you to create CRUD queries or Select queries using the `Dapper` NuGet Package's extension methods.
 Through the `QueryBuilder<T>` class, a query can be built that acts as a single transaction to perform several SQL queries, before either being discarded or committed to the actual database.